Skip to Main Content

 Step 3: In-person registration

-Please bring your device in person at one of our scheduled tabling days or to UCLA’s Transportation Office at 555 Westwood Plaza (open Monday-Friday, 9 a.m. – 3 p.m.).
+Please bring your device in person at one of our scheduled tabling days or to UCLA’s Transportation Office at 555 Westwood Plaza (open Monday through Friday, 9 a.m. – 3 p.m.).

 We will verify that your device is UL certified and that you’ve completed your online registration form.
-Once verified, we will provide you with a registration sticker that you can affix to your device.
+Once verified, we will affix your registration sticker to your device.

 Bikes/E-bikes:

-Affix your sticker to a visible, clean, and easy-to-read part of your bike’s frame such as the seat tube.
+The sticker should be on a visible, clean, and easy-to-read part of the bike’s frame such as the seat tube.

 E-scooters: